notarisj/YouTube-AutoSkip/README.md

 ## How it Works

-The extension uses a content script that periodically checks for the `ytp-ad-player-overlay`.
-When it is available it calculates the remaining time of the ad and sets the video playback at the same time so it is skipped.
-While effective, this periodic checking could be further optimized.
+The extension uses a content script that periodically checks for the "Skip ad" button.
+When it is available it presses it.
+When the button is not available, with unskippable ads, it will verify that `ytp-ad-player-overlay` exists and it will mute the audio and set the playback rate to 10x.
+While effective, this periodic checking could be further optimized using `MutationObserver`.

 ## Limitations